-What do you need to know about the LGV, HGV and PCV Theory Test Part 1a to ensure you pass the first time?
+What do you need to know about the PCV and LGV Theory Test Part 1a to ensure you pass the first time?
 Read on to find out...

 - Part 1a – the multiple choice test

-If you are short of time or would prefer to download every licensed DVSA Theory Test revision question and answer, and hundreds of hazard perception video clips, check out Driving Test Success Theory Test for LGV & PCV Drivers.
-This will run on your Windows PC, laptop or netbook and will provide you with the very best practice possible.
+If you are short of time or would prefer to download every licensed DVSA Theory Test revision question and answer, and hundreds of Hazard Perception video clips, check out our Driving Test Success Theory Test for LGV & PCV Drivers.
+These products will run on your Windows PC, laptop or netbook and will provide you with the very best practice possible.

 Visit our Theory Test Download page for more information.

-Before the Theory Test begins you will be told exactly how it works, and you can also choose to go through a practice session so you know what to expect.
+Before the PCV/LGV Part 1a Theory Test begins you will be told exactly how it works, and you can also choose to go through a practice session so you know what to expect.
 At the end of this session, the real test will begin.